MarcoDiFrancesco/LittleProjects/README.md

 # My school projects
 This repository contains all my school projects.
-The folder are separated by languages or programs used:
+The folder are separated by languages or programs used.
 * [Arduino](Arduino)
 * [Assembly](Assembly)
 * [C](C)